miyagawa/Dist-Zilla-Plugin-LicenseFromModule/README.md

 # NAME

-Dist::Zilla::Plugin::LicenseFromModule - Extract License and Copyright from .pm file
+Dist::Zilla::Plugin::LicenseFromModule - Extract License and Copyright from its main\_module file

 # SYNOPSIS